WCSCourses/Human_Gut_Microbiome_Metagenomics_2026/course_modules_2026/Module5_Functional_Annotation/Module5a_Functional_profiling.md

 # Part II — Genome-Resolved Functional Annotation (Prokka on MAGs)

+***Due to time constraints, this part will not be run during the class.
+Instead, we will examine and discuss its outputs.***

 ## Overview

 In Part II, we will annotate **Metagenome-Assembled Genomes (MAGs)**